Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Abundance evolution in the Galaxy and Origin of the r-process

-The instantaneous mixing approximation (IMA) simplifies a chemical evolution model in terms of mass movement.
+The IMA simplifies a chemical evolution model in terms of mass movement.
 In detail, all event outputs are expected to cool down and mix with the surrounding ISM instantaneously.
-Such approaches always result in an average value of element ratios and do not exhibit a spread which can be observed at low metallicities.
-Thus, the greatest problem of the IMA simplification is: All stars at a given time inherit the same abundance patterns of elements and therefore it is impossible to reproduce a scatter in the galactic abundances, which seems to be a crucial aspect, especially at low metallicities.
-As a consequence, instead of a spread of abundance distributions, curves with a single value for each [Fe/H] are observed.
-Utilizing the instantaneous mixing approximation leads thus also to a unique relation between galactic evolution time and metallicity [Fe/H], i.e.\ any [Fe/H] can be related to a specific time in the evolution of a galaxy and for each [Fe/H], due to the instantaneous mixing, only a mean value of [X/Fe] (X being the element of interest to follow in chemical evolution) is obtained.
-This (IMA) approach may be used to get a quick overview of the trends in chemical evolution with a considerably lower computational effort for such a model.
+Thus, a problem of this simplification is: All stars born at a given time inherit the same averaged abundance patterns of elements and therefore it is impossible to reproduce a scatter in the galactic abundances, which is a crucial aspect, especially at low metallicities.
+As a consequence a unique relation between galactic evolution time and metallicity [Fe/H] emerges, and for each [Fe/H] only a mean value of [X/Fe] (X being the element of interest to follow in chemical evolution) is obtained.
+The IMA approach can be used to get a quick overview of the trends in chemical evolution with a considerably lower computational effort for such a model, and is probably approximately valid, also in case of rare r-process events, for $\text{[Fe/H]}>-2$.
 For a detailed study of especially early chemical evolution, including the reproduction of spreads in abundance ratios due to local inhomogeneities, however, this approach is not sufficient.